TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62dx/am62dx_evm_setup.md

 \attention This is a recommended one time step that needs to be done before
            you can load and run programs via CCS

-\attention If this step fails, maybe due to bad flash in EVM, then try one of the other SOC initialization steps
-           mentioned at \ref EVM_SOC_INIT

 \attention This step needs to be done once unless the OSPI flash has been erased
            or some other application has been flashed